Lalith-Mannem/Lalith-Mannem/README.md

 👨‍💻 All of my projects are available at https://github.com/Lalith-Mannem 💬 Ask me about Python, Javascript, SQL

-- 📫 How to reach me ...
-- Email -- lalithchandrilreddy@gmail.com
+- Reach me by email -- lalithchandrilreddy@gmail.com